What you do now matters in the long run. The decisions you make have power to them.

 Seriously, anyone else?
 If not, I’ll just write the letter for myself.

-Since I keep making these crazy decisions to super-size my life and my routines, the super-sizing BECOMES my routine.
-And really, to super-size anything should be a celebratory feast – not an everyday occasion.
+Since I keep making these crazy decisions to super-size my life and my routines, the super-sizing BECOMES my routine and I am left bloated, tired, exhausted, and I start to think those good things are the enemy.
+They’re not, my super-sizing is.
+Really, to super-size anything should be a celebratory feast – not an everyday occasion.

-So, I decided to simplify my life and turns out, moderation makes me extremely uncomfortable.
+So I decided to simplify my life and it turns out, moderation makes me extremely uncomfortable.
 And anything that requires change should make you want to crawl out of your skin into your own irritability.

 It is not easy for man, says the Catechism of the Catholic Church, because being wounded by sin stops us from naturally maintaining a moral balance…. “everyone should always ask for this grace of light and strength, stay in the sacraments, cooperate with the Holy Spirit, and follow his calls to love what is good and shun evil.”
 (1811)